dry-python/returns/README.md

 Ok, you can directly use `django.settings` (or similar) in your `_award_points_for_letters` function.
-And ruin your pretty pure logic with framework specific details.
+And ruin your pure logic with framework specific details.
 That's ugly!

 Or you can use `RequiresContext` container.
 Let's see how our code changes: